 China Miéville's Bas-Lag Cycle has at least 15 sapient races (and possibly several more whose identity as separate sepcies or merely cultures hasn't been made clear), and that's not counting multiple types of undead, self-aware Dungeon Punk robots, Demons, elementals and Wyrmen who seem to be a borderline case.

 Discworld started with humans, trolls, and elves — although even this was explained in the context of Rincewind trying to work out why there were still dryads.
 Then gnomes and dwarfs got added in The Light Fantastic, and gnolls in Equal Rites.
 Then Reaper Man added zombies, vampires, werewolves, weremen, bogeymen and banshees.
 Then Lords and Ladies introduced The Fair Folk, so the elves that had been vaguely mentioned previously had to be explained as Half-Human Hybrids.
-Feet of Clay added golems, and Carpe Jugulum added the Nac Mac Feegle (and the Igors, if they count as a race).
+Feet of Clay added golems, and Carpe Jugulum added the Nac Mac Feegle (later explained as a society of gnomes) and the Igors (who may or may not be human, it's not quite clear).
 Thief of Time included yeti.
 Unseen Academicals introduced orcs and featured the first mention of goblins, who would go on to play a major role in Snuff (as well as a throwaway reference to a "Medusa" in the Watch).
 (And Night Watch had a brief mention of kvetches, but never really explained what they were beyond being covered in hair).

 In the same vein as the Golems we get Gargoyles.
 On a stranger front, we get Demons, Things from the Dungeon Dimension, and certain Anthropomorphic Personifications (Time specifically, but maybe each one can be seen as a separate race).
 Also gods, genies (Sourcery), Auditors of Reality, occasional sentient dragons (The Colour of Magic and Guards!
 Guards!), "Stupid Lizard Men" (presumed extinct as of The Last Hero) and Furies (Unseen Academicals)